someengineering/fixinventory/plugins/protector/README.md

-# resoto-plugin-protect_snowflakes
+# resoto-plugin-protector
-Protect Snowflakes Plugin for Resoto
+Protector Plugin for Resoto

 This plugin protects important resources from deletion by Resoto.